The DMV is no longer collecting the $1 Technology Fee.

 An operator policy may be used in lieu of owner’s policy of liability.
 Each registered owner of the vehicle must maintain an operator policy in order to meet Nevada’s requirement for liability insurance.

-If you drop the liability insurance on any vehicle for any reason, you must first cancel the registration by surrendering the license plates.
+If you drop the liability insurance on any vehicle for any reason, you must first cancel the registration and surrender the license plates.

 If you cancel your insurance, it is extremely important for you to do the following: